 Who is Daniel F. Stone?

-A short time back I came across a fascinating article when searching topics for the podcast.
-It was a great bonus when I discovered the organization Braver Angels was mentioned in the article.
-I knew immediately that the author of “Your political rivals aren’t as bad as you think – here’s how misunderstandings amplify hostility”, found at theConversation.com, was someone who I wanted to speak with.
+A short time back I came across a fascinating article when searching topics for the work I do in the depolarization space.
+I knew immediately that the author of "Your political rivals aren’t as bad as you think – here’s how misunderstandings amplify hostility", found at theConversation.com, was someone who I wanted to speak with.

 Dan Stone is an Associate Professor of Economics that has been teaching in the Economics department at Bowdoin since 2012 and prior to that I was assistant professor at Oregon State University from 2008-2012.
 Dan's research is on belief formation, political media, polarization, and inter-personal hostility (a.k.a. affective polarization).
 Dan's recently released book, "Undue Hate" dives in to "How to understand the mistakes we make about those on the other side of the political spectrum—and how they drive the affective polarization that is tearing us apart."

-Learn more about and connect with Daniel Stone online:
+Learn more about and connect with Daniel F. Stone by checking out the full show notes for this episode at DerateTheHate.com.